tamus-cyber/tamus-control-standards/docs/incident-notification/index.md

 3. Estimate the scope of time and resources needed to recover from the incident (Recoverability)

-4. Identify when the activity was first detected
+4. Identify when the activity was first detected (Date of Detection)

-5. Identify point of contact information for additional follow-up

-Submit the notification to the System Office of Cybersecurity via the [Information Security Incident Reporting Portal](https://cyber-infosharing.tamus.edu).
+5. Identify the number of systems, records, and users impacted (Number of Systems Affected)

+6. Identify the location(s) (campus, building, room, logical network, etc.) impacted (Location)

+7. Provide any threat indicators, including signatures, IPs, emails, domains, etc. developed in relationship to the incident (Threat Indicators)

+Submit the notification to Texas A&M System Cybersecurity via the [TAMUS ISAO Portal](https://portal.cyber.tamus.edu).
+Detailed instructions are provided on the [How to Submit an Incident](/incident-notification/submit-incident) page.
+Once the incident report is reviewed, you will either receive via the TAMUS ISAO Portal a Request for Information alert if more information is needed or a Messenger message acknowledging receipt of the incident report.

 ## Impact Category Descriptions